chittoralovesh/ResumeSync-AI/README.md

 # ⭐ If you liked this project, consider starring the repository ⭐

-Made with ❤️ by Anshika Jain
+Made with ❤️ by Anshika Jain & Lovesh Chittora

 </div>